-The Underwriters have jointly and severally agreed, subject to certain conditions, to purchase the Series 2013A Bonds from DASNY at an aggregate purchase price of \$469,341,429.56 (consisting of the principal amount of the Series 2013A Bonds plus net original issue premium of \$32,388,958.94 less underwriters' discount of \$3,072,529.38) and to make a public offering of the Series 2013A Bonds at prices that are not in excess of the public offering prices stated on the inside cover page of this Official Statement.
-The Underwriters will be obligated to purchase all such Series 2013A Bonds if any are purchased.
-The Series 2013A Bonds may be offered and sold to certain dealers (including the Underwriters) at prices lower than such public offering prices or yields higher than such public offering yields, and such public offering prices or yields may be changed from time to time by the Underwriters.
+The Underwriters have jointly and severally agreed, subject to certain conditions, to purchase the Series 2015A Bonds from DASNY at an aggregate purchase price of \$305,729,226.80 (consisting of the principal amount of the Series 2015A Bonds plus net original issue premium of \$38,267,520.90 less underwriters' discount of \$1,363,294.10) and to make a public offering of the Series 2015A Bonds at prices that are not in excess of the public offering prices stated on the inside cover page of this Official Statement.
+The Underwriters will be obligated to purchase all such Series 2015A Bonds if any are purchased.
+The Series 2015A Bonds may be offered and sold to certain dealers (including the Underwriters) at prices lower than such public offering prices or yields higher than such public offering yields, and such public offering prices or yields may be changed from time to time by the Underwriters.

-The Underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage services.
-Certain of the Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for DASNY, for which they received or will receive customary fees and expenses.
+The Underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.
+Under certain circumstances, the Underwriters and their affiliates may have certain creditor and/or other rights against DASNY and SUNY and their affiliates in connection with such activities.